nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![Error no package installed](nx_asset://bc366077-1ebf-43e3-9ecf-b50a0bfa3b36 ?w=350,border=true)
 {{/callout}}

+Since version 1.2.12 of the local client install (available April 2021), there is a new cloud consumer item to add to your Nuxeo setup.
+This has been rolled into the server side install.
+If you have used the Connector before but still get an error message, it is likely that you don't have the server-side marketplace package in place.
+Contact your Nuxeo Administrator to verify the April 2021 update has been installed.

 To logout, simply select **Log Out** from the Nuxeo Connector fly out menu.